benhpoh/Bulldozer-simulator/README.md

 - There is a floating global method called ‘check_file()’.
 It doesn’t do what its name indicates anyway - it checks program arguments.
   - Yes, and no. It checks the program argument to see if the specified file is of the right filetype.
   - **Agreed** regarding inappropriateness of global method.
-Refactored into a CheckInput class, which separates the two checks (right number of arguments, right filetype extension)
+Refactored into a InputValidator class, which separates the two checks (right number of arguments, right filetype extension)

 - The command line processing is inside the Bulldozer.
 This is an avoidable complication for the Bulldozer.
 There is a missing abstraction for input command parsing.
   - **Agreed**.
 To update and abstract command processing